SS Dearne

 SS Dearne was a freight vessel built for the Lancashire and Yorkshire Railway in 1909.

 History

-She was built by Swan Hunter and Wigham Richardson in Neptune Yard, Low Walker for the Lancashire and Yorkshire Railway and launched on 10 February 1909 by Mrs Atkin, wife of Captain Atkin RNR.
+It was built by Swan Hunter and Wigham Richardson in Neptune Yard, Low Walker for the Lancashire and Yorkshire Railway and launched on 10 February 1909 by Mrs Atkin, wife of Captain Atkin RNR.

-On 17 February 1913, the Goole dockers’ strike started on the Dearne when 100 unionists stopped first on the Dearne and then marched to other steamers.
+On 17 February 1913, the Goole dockers' strike started on the Dearne when 100 unionists stopped first on the Dearne and then marched to other steamers.
 In total 400 workers went on strike.